Silver Swallows: Display history

+In 2004, the Air Corps received its new training aircraft; the Swiss-built Pilatus PC-9M entered service.
+Thereafter, PC-9M formation displays occurred, trailing white smoke, though not using its former Silver Swallows moniker.
+In 2016, six PC-9M aircraft performed a flypast over Dublin to celebrate the centenary of the Easter Rising; for the first time trailing green, white, and orange smoke.
+Later the same year, four Irish PC-9s trailer the same tricolour smoke during an aerobatic display at the Bray Air Display at Bray, County Wicklow.

-In 2022 the Silver Swallows returned operating 4 Pilatus PC-9Ms from Air Corps College, Flying Training School.
-The pilots are selected from the instructional staff; and are currently the Officer Commanding FTS, the Chief Flying Instructor, the Chief Ground Instructor and the Chief Simulator Instructor.
-Their first public experience was on 10 July 2022 for the National Day of Commemoration in Collins barracks (Dublin) performing a flypast on the last notes of the Irish National Anthem.
-The first full display was the 2022 Royal International Air Tattoo at RAF Fairford - performing a half-hour four-ship display, also performing at the Bray International Air Display later that month.
+2022 was the centenary of the Irish Air Corps, and the Silver Swallows name returned, established with four Pilatus PC-9Ms from Air Corps College, Flying Training School (IAC FTS).
+The display pilots are selected from the instructional staff; and are currently the Officer Commanding FTS, the Chief Flying Instructor, the Chief Ground Instructor, and the Chief Simulator Instructor.
+Their first public experience was on 10 July 2022 for the National Day of Commemoration in Collins Barracks in Dublin, performing a flypast on the last notes of Amhrán na bhFiann.
+The first full display was the 2022 Royal International Air Tattoo at RAF Fairford, 25 years after their last visit; performing a half-hour four-ship display, also performing at the Bray International Air Display later that month.
+The Silver Swallows would also escort the Battle of Britain Memorial Flight (BBMF) of the UK's Royal Air Force (RAF) during displays over Dublin to commemorate Veterans Day.
+In 2024, three Silver Swallows aircraft performed at the Sanicole International Airshow held at the Kleine-Brogel Air Base in Belgium.
+During 2025, the team primarily displayed throughout Ireland.